Tutorial: Create a streams flow from a Data Historian example flow

 When the status is “Running, you can see the data as it flows between operators.
 Put your mouse pointer over a data flow to get real-time metrics.
 Click the data flow to see the events flowing to the next operator.

 You just created a streams flow from the Data Historian example flow and its sample data.
-You started the streams flow in the
+You started the streams flow in the Metrics page and saw weather station data that flows between operators.

 Learn more about the Data Historian example streams flow – its scope, its operators, and its output - in the topic Data Historian example streams flow.